-The Corona Virus has disrupted all of our lives in so many ways.
-With schools across the UK now closed, life’s routine has been interrupted as many of you are at home with your child for the foreseeable future, potentially juggling your own work and their learning needs.
+The Coronavirus disrupted all of our lives in so many ways.
+With schools across the UK closing, life’s routine was interrupted as many parents found themselves at home with their child, juggling their own work and their child’s learning needs.

 Home Learning Podcast